Press - Cultural References -

 (1999)

-- German Escape From New York poster in Mathias room.
+- German poster is hanging in Mathias room.

 Schizophreniac: The Whore Mangler